carloshz4/aws-infra/README.md

 	- Give infra read access mode to relavant services and infra.
 	- Use roles when necessary.
 	- If possible protect from DDOS and flooding attacks.
+	- Monitor who makes changes to the infraestructure.

 ## Proposed architecture